Idaho Digital Access Workbook

 Digital Skills Programming

-Digital skills programming is an essential part of digital inclusion work.
+Digital skills programming is an essential part of digital access work.
 Take the time to audit your current offerings.
 Address strategy and service and seek input from staff, partner organizations, and your community.
 From there, target your digital skills programming around a particular group in your area.
 Learn who has the most need, such as job seekers, the aging population, or English learners.
 Decide what topics best meet your audience’s needs and use existing resources to develop lesson plans and curricula best suited to your community.

 Strategies and Programs